flaxland natural fibres

 Understanding yarn thickness and further spinning sessions.

-Hackling dutch scutched fibre for sliver sorting into short medium tow.
+Hackling Dutch scutched fibre for into long fibre sorting into short medium tow.
 How to spin tow.
 Short fibre flax wool blends.

 Lunch